billybraith17/billybraith17.github.io/README.md

 I am a recent graduate of the MSc in Mathematical Modelling and Scientific Computing at the University of Oxford.
-My website highlights some of my personal and academic projects.
+This website highlights some of my personal and academic projects.

 ## Projects
 Here are some of my projects.
 I've provided a brief summary and linked the reports I wrote for each of them.